Signed Call Android SDK

 Note

-- The above configuration enables the Push Primer only if the device and application both target Android 13 (API level 33) or higher.
+- The above configuration enables the Push Primer only if the device and application both target Android 13 (API level 33) or above.

 - To obtain the result of the push notification permission request, the Signed Call SDK registers a listener.
 After registration, this listener continues monitoring the permission result, even if the Push Primer prompt is displayed from the CleverTap Android SDK.